How the US Developed an Opioid Problem

 Katie Zuber is the assistant director for policy and research at the Rockefeller Institute of Government

-Patricia Strach is the deputy director for research at the Rockefeller Institute of Government
+Patricia Strach is director for policy and research at the Rockefeller Institute of Government